 Location:

-13. Question: What counties will be participating in Prop 19 after April 1, 2021?
+11. Question: What counties are participating in Prop 19?

 Thus, a base year value from an original primary residence may be transferred to a replacement primary residence that is located anywhere in California.